tashian/mousetrap/README.md

 Trying to master the keyboard shortcuts in your favorite app?
 Use Mousetrap to selectively disable the mouse when that app is active.

-Note: This is a command-line app until I have time to make it a Proper Menubar App.
+Note: This is a command-line app until someone takes the time to make it a Proper Menubar App.

 To build 🪤: